Schecher1/Minecraft-Server-Creator/README.md

 4. Confirm the selection and press "Download" and wait until you get a notification (may take a while)

-5. Make the default settings for the server.

-6. Edit the server configuration in the editor or leave it on default (Attention: a wrong entry can make the server unbootable!
+5. Edit the server configuration in the editor or leave it on default (Attention: a wrong entry can make the server unbootable!
 Only edit with caution)

-7. Confirm the Minecraft EULA and press "Create Server".
+6. Confirm the Minecraft EULA and press "Create Server".

-8. Press the button "Open folder and close application" and then the right folder will be opened, in the folder there are 2 start files (.bat for windows & .sh for Linux).
+7. Press the button "Open folder and close application" and then the right folder will be opened, in the folder there are 2 start files (.bat for windows & .sh for Linux).

-9. Have Fun :)
+8. Have Fun :)